PeytonAllworth/btc-30-day/progress.md

 # Experimental: Alert builder)

 Day 6 – Added CLI flags (--raw, --send) to BTC alert tool; cleaned output & tested safe email logic

+Day 7 reflection - Was a patchy start. busy with moving a vacation and other projects and work.
+However it was a good introduction week and ive learned enough to see where things are headed.
+Spent the day learning some python on Quibble!